Work Visa

 Eligibility Requirements for Each Visa Category

 Eligibility for work visas in Ireland varies depending on the type of permit.
-For the General Employment Permit, applicants must have a job offer with a minimum annual salary of €30,000 (~$32,400 / ~€30,000).
+For the General Employment Permit (GEP) requires a job offer with minimum annual salary of €34,000 (raised from €30,000 in January 2024).
+Some sectors require higher thresholds.
+The employer must also demonstrate they cannot fill the position with an EU national via a Labour Market Needs Test (4 weeks advertising).
 The employer must also demonstrate that they can't fill the position with an EU national.
 In Dublin, this requirement is particularly stringent due to the high demand for jobs.

 The Dependant/Partner/Spouse Employment Permit allows family members to work without a job offer, providing greater flexibility for families relocating to Ireland.